 Should Christians celebrate Halloween?

 I'm not picking on Harry.
 I'm simply making a point about memory.
-An eighty-five-year-old Englander would never have done such a thing.
-Growing up with real live nazi atrocities - air-raid sirens, buzz bombs, buildings collapsing, food rationing - he would never have considered anything about the Nazis to be amusing.
+A 90-year-old Englander would never have done such a thing.
+Growing up with real live Nazi atrocities - air-raid sirens, buzz bombs, buildings collapsing, food rationing - they would never

 "There are too many people in Britain and elsewhere whose lives have been wrecked by the Nazis, whose families have been murdered by the Nazis, whose sons were killed by the Nazis.
 It is too close to the war, too close to the Holocaust, and really a senseless way to behave."Does that mean that after another generation or two have died off that it will be okay for a person to wear a swastika for fun?
 The fact that there is such a thing as a Holocaust Educational Trust indicates that forgetting is a bad thing.